Saint Library

 Numbered Among the Twelve

-Called by Jesus as one of the Twelve Apostles, Jude enters the inner circle of the movement that will remake the world — though the Gospels record almost nothing of his words or deeds until the last night of Jesus's life.
+Called by Jesus as one of the Twelve Apostles, Jude enters the company of disciples who will carry the Gospel to the known world — though the Gospels record almost nothing of his words or deeds until the last night of Jesus's life.

 circa 33 AD